 The IRR differs from the Active or Selected Reserves because they aren't required to drill and don't get paid.
 The IRR remains as an adjunct to the active forces in times of emergency.

-The rules vary but, generally speaking, any reservist can be recalled to active duty for the duration of a declared war or national emergency, plus an additional six months.
+The rules vary, but, generally speaking, any reservist can be recalled to active duty for the duration of a declared war or national emergency, plus an additional six months.
 This emergency or war declaration must be issued by Congress.
-If Congress isn't in session, the president can use his or her authority to recall them immediately.
+If Congress isn't in session, the president can use his authority to recall them immediately.

 Generally, the active reservist -- those who are in the Guard and Reserve in a drilling status -- get called first, then the IRR, then those who left active duty within the last five years, then those under age 60.

-You can be recalled to any branch and any specialty -- it all depends on the needs of the military.
+You can be recalled to any branch and any specialty; it depends on the needs of the military.

 Retirees and Officers